Menu

 contact: emma@slotmachinetheatre.com

-Emma has twenty years’ experience in arts management, from working as an arts development officer with rural and urban communities in small groups, to arranging large scale events, to artistic and executive director of arts centres.
-Latterly she directed the launch and first nine years operation of the highly successful new arts venue Cornerstone, Oxfordshire.
+Emma has over twenty years’ experience in arts management, beginning leading arts development with rural and urban communities, to arranging large scale events and festivals and outdoor arts, to leading as artistic and executive director of arts venues.
+Latterly Emma directed the launch and first nine years operation of the highly successful new arts venue Cornerstone, Oxfordshire.

-She is now a freelance theatre producer working with dynamic theatre companies on strategy, production and promotion, developing partners and projects, funding bids, and tour booking.
+For the last nine years Emma has been a freelance theatre producer working with dynamic theatre companies on strategy, production and promotion, developing partners and projects, fundraising, associated workshops with hard to reach groups and tour producing.

 Subscribe to our mailing list